 Tell us about yourself!

-Hello, my name is Anne Ganje, RD, LD, and I am the Lead Dietitian at the Child, Adolescent, and Adult Center in Richmond, Virginia.
-I have been with Veritas Collaborative since January 2020.
+My name is Jon McCue and I am the Clinic Navigator at Veritas Collaborative’s Child, Adolescent, and Adult Center in Richmond, Virginia.
+I have been with the company since September of 2017.

 What motivates you to show up for work each day?